 Stratovolcanoes (composite volcanoes)

-These are the most common volcanoes.
-Stratovolcanoes have an almost conical shape e.g., Mount Fuji, Mount Vesuvius.
-These cones are built up by several eruption of volcanic materials from the main conduit.
+These are the most common types of volcanoes.
+Stratovolcanoes have an almost conical shape e.g., Mount Fuji, and Mount Vesuvius.
+These cones are built up by several eruptions of volcanic materials from the main conduit.
 Each eruption adds a new layer to the sides of the volcano.

 The lava that comes out of these volcanoes is acidic having a very high viscosity and a high silica content.